-5. Academic Policies, Procedures and Requirements
+6. Academic Policies, Procedures and Requirements

 Students and employees are particularly urged to read and understand Sec.
 1. and Sec.
-2. of this Bulletin.
+3. of this Bulletin.
 The components of Oglethorpe's academic program are contained predominantly in Sec.
-5. through Sec.
-10., and all students should be familiar with the information contained in those sections.
+6. through Sec.
+11., and all students should be familiar with the information contained in those sections.

 Unless specifically noted otherwise, policies, procedures and regulations in this section apply to all students (TU and ADP).
-(Back to ToC)

-5.1.
+6.1.
 Academic Calendar

 Please see Sec.
-1.1. for definitions germane to the formulation of Oglethorpe's academic calendar.
+1.4. for definitions germane to the formulation of Oglethorpe's academic calendar.
 Every session has its own academic calendar consisting of critical dates for that session.
-The official academic calendars for all sessions are maintained by the registrar and published on www.oglethorpe.edu (keyword: registrar).
-The official academic calendars maintained and published by the registrar supersede and take precedence over all other calendars which may be published on individual syllabi, divisional webpages, in Moodle or in any other place.
+The official academic calendars for all sessions are maintained by the registrar and published at http://hub.oglethorpe.edu/registration-records/academic-calendars/.
+The official academic calendars maintained by the registrar supersede and take precedence over all other calendars which may be published on individual syllabi, divisional webpages, in Moodle or in any other place.
 (Back to ToC)

-5.2.
+6.2.
 Access to, and Appropriate Academic Use of, Computers and Other Electronic Devices

 Please see Sec.
-2.7.6. for additional important policies relating to digital media, information and communication.
-(Back to ToC)
+3.6. for additional important policies relating to digital media, information and communication.

-5.2.1.
+6.2.1.
 Computer Access Requirement